Phlegraean Fields

 The volcanic activity status and the phenomenon of bradyseism in the Phlegraean Fields are in constant evolution.

-According to the phenomena and risk assessments made available by the Centers of Expertise, the Civil Protection Department declares the alert levels in strict coordination with the civil protection structure of the Campania Region after consulting with the National Commission for the Forecasting and Prevention of Major Risks - Volcanic Risk Sector.
+According to the phenomena and risk assessments made available by the Centres of Competence, the Civil Protection Department declares the alert levels in strict coordination with the civil protection structure of the Campania Region after consulting with the National Commission for the Forecasting and Prevention of Major Risks - Volcanic Risk Sector.
 The steps to be taken by the National Civil Protection Service are set out in the operational phases (attention, pre-alarm, and alarm) provided in the civil protection plans.
 The Prime Minister announces the stages of pre-alarm and alarm.

 The red zone is the area where preventive evacuation is, in case of "alarm," the only safeguard measure for the population.
 This area is exposed to the danger of invasion by pyroclastic flows, which represent the most dangerous phenomenon for the people due to their high temperatures and speed.
 The municipalities of Pozzuoli, Bacoli, Monte di Procida, and Quarto; part of the municipalities of Giugliano in Campania and Marano di Napoli; some neighborhoods of Naples: Soccavo, Pianura, Bagnoli, Fuorigrotta and part of the neighborhoods of San Ferdinando, Posillipo, Chiaia, Arenella, Vomero, Chiaiano and Montecalvario are included in the red zone.
 About 500,000 residents live in this area.